Modern Languages: Q&A's for undergraduates

 I would think this is possible, yes.
 Flexible Combined Honours (FCH) will be able to confirm depending on that third subject.

 We have a dedicated and well-resourced foreign language centre in the Queens Building where you can spend your study time outside of class watching films or working on your grammar.
-This space is being refurbished this summer.

 The centre produces its own magazine, see our latest edition at https://flc-resource.wixsite.com/language-exepress and also runs a popular tandem language exchange which links you up with visiting Erasmus students for language practice.